Moshi Moshi Records

-Moshi Moshi Records is a small London-based record label founded in 1998 by Adrian Pike, Michael McClatchey and Stephen Bass.
+Moshi Moshi Records is an independent London-based record label founded in 1998 by Adrian Pike, Michael McClatchey and Stephen Bass.
 The label has released music by bands including Lykke Li, Fimber Bravo, Bloc Party, Hot Chip, Late of the Pier, Hot Club De Paris, Kate Nash, Florence and the Machine, Architecture in Helsinki, the Wave Pictures, Disclosure, Sweet Baboo, Tilly and the Wall, Blue Foundation, Slow Club, Happyness, and Au Revoir Simone.
 Mates Of State's 2008 record Re-Arrange Us was Moshi Moshi's 50th release.
 Adrian Pike left the set up within a couple of years leaving McClatchey and Bass to carry on the business.
 These days it also includes a Management Company who manage Metronomy, Teleman, Slow Club and Sweet Baboo among others and has publishing interests in conjunction with Tummy Touch Music, Eagle-I Music and Blue Mountain Music.

 Moshi Moshi also has a Singles Club that has been responsible for the release of records by Florence And The Machine, thecocknbullkid, Fanfarlo, Casiokids, Lykke Li and Friendly Fires amongst others.

 It is named after the Japanese telephone greeting "moshi moshi", which translates to hello.